Our About Us is About You

 We know you love to (or have to) shop.
 But did you know your purse has the power to change the world?
 To make it more equal for women the world over.

-At Femeconomy we’ll show you your favourite brands and identify which ones have women in leadership.
-So you can choose to switch to brands that support female leaders.
+At Femeconomy we’ll show you your favourite businesses and identify which ones have women in leadership.
+So you can choose to switch to businesses that support female leaders.

 And more women in leadership isn’t just good for women, it’s good business.
 Research from the Peterson Institute of International Economics shows that going from having no women in corporate leadership to a 30% female share is associated with a 15% increase in profitability for a typical firm.